Organizing Groups, Roles, and Permissions

 ---|---|---|

-Enterprise Search | Admins can connect sources + configure agents. | Viewers can search content using agents and flag answers for further training. |
+Enterprise Search | Admins can connect sources + configure agents. | Viewers can search content using Knowledge Agents and flag answers for further training. |

 Wiki | Collection Owners can manage access to Collections.
-Authors can create, verify, and manage content within Collections | Read Only Users can search favorite, follow, and comment on Cards. |
+Authors can create, verify, and manage content within Collections | Read Only Users can search, favorite, follow, and comment on Cards. |

 Intranet | Admins can create and edit a homepage.
 They can also create additional pages.
-Editors can edit existing pages. | Viewers can interact with content on a page, |
+Editors can edit existing pages. | Permissioned viewers can read content on a page. |

 Guru as an Enterprise Search Tool